cristianomartinsdias82/gamehub/README.md

-This is a React + Typescript project through which users can search and filter games by genres and platforms.
+This is a React + Typescript project that allows users to search and filter games by genres and platforms.

 It makes use of the following extra libraries/packages:
 - Vite